- Location: Oregon

 When You Pass

 If you're successful with the road test, you'll be given an interim license at the DMV office.
-You'll receive your permanent license in the mail within 10 days.
+You'll receive your permanent license in the mail.

-You should receive your permanent license in the mail within 10 days of passing the road test.
+You should receive your permanent license in the mail.

-If you're visiting Oregon, and are a currently licensed driver from another country who is at least 16 years old, you may drive for up to one year within the state.
+If you're visiting Oregon, and are a currently licensed driver from another country you may drive for a short time within the state.
 Carry your license with you whenever you're driving.

 It might also be a good idea to also have an International Driver's Permit.
 This permit, issued by your home country, is a translation of your license and makes it understandable to U.S. officials.